Strange Brigade: Release

-The game was developed by Rebellion Developments.
-The gameplay was inspired by cooperative games such as Left 4 Dead and Rebellion's own Zombie Army Trilogy, while the story and the game's tone were inspired by the adventure serials released in the 1930s.
-Announced on June 7, 2017, the game was released on August 28, 2018.
+Strange Brigade was announced on 7 June 2017.
+The game was released for PlayStation 4, Windows, and Xbox One on 28 August 2018.
 Players who pre-ordered the game were given access to the "Secret Service Weapons" pack, while those who purchased the Digital Deluxe edition have access to the game's season pass and other post-launch content for free.
-There is also a Collector's Edition which contains physical items such as an airship model and an artbook.
+A Collector's Edition contained physical items such as an airship model and an artbook.